 ▶ Watch this video overview: Rule #4: It is important to diversify investments.
 Diversification is important in investing because you want the most return for every measure of investment risk you are willing to take.
 It turns out that there is a theoretically ideal portfolio to accomplish just that.
 Start with that theoretically best diversified investment before choosing anything different.
 Learn even more about diversified investments in the course Diversify Like A Pro where I explain Modern Portfolio Theory in plain English.

 If you are not a professional investor, if your goal is not to manage money in such a way that you get a significantly better return than world, then I believe in extreme diversification.—Warren Buffett

 I believe that 98 or 99 percent — maybe more than 99 percent — of people who invest should extensively diversify and not trade.
 That leads them to an index fund with very low costs.

 All they’re going to do is own a part of America.
 They’ve made a decision that owning a part of America is worthwhile.
 I don’t quarrel with that at all — that is the way they should approach it.

 Skip to the 1:12 mark of the following online video.
 Warren Buffet explains to MBA students at the University of Florida why he believes index funds are the best choice for most investors. https://youtu.be/P-PobeU4Ox0?t=72

 Smart Investing Tips For Beginners:

-- Smart investing is about broad diversification of stocks at the lowest possible cost.
+- Smart investing achieves broad diversification of stocks at the lowest possible cost.
 This can be accomplished with one to three index funds.
 It’s that simple!

-- Smart investors know they get the most reward for taking risk in the stock market.
-They keep the bond side of their portfolio in the highest quality bonds or bond funds for portfolio ballast, stability.
+- You get the most reward for taking risk in the stock market.
+Keep the bond side of your portfolio in the highest quality bonds or bond funds for portfolio ballast, stability.